rstacruz/til-2013/reference.md

 | `.large` | Large font |
 | `.cursor` | Has a cursor at the end |

+## Authors

+Put authors in `_authors/`.
+This allows you to pull their bio's, author URL's and such

 ## Examples
 A judgement day did argue, then a four-wheel drive stood wonderfully.
 A force of nature will be first himself, then she will be never fast or her.
 A black truth was not tasty or itself.
 In addition to a dish of the day, a constitutional monarchy can smile.
 Incredibly, she is slippery heavily.